Acceptance Devices | PAX A77 Terminal User Guide

 Dev9876@@

 In order for the PAX terminal to operate correctly, it must be configured for internet connectivity.
-This section describes how to configure PAX terminal connections.
+Use this information to configure an internet connection for the PAX terminal.

-Before the terminal can be used to process payments, it must also be connected to a merchant ID in the
+Before the terminal can be used to process payments, it must also be associated with a merchant ID in the

 Business Center